 You have options for how to compare Medicare plans during the Open Enrollment Period:

 Preparing for the Open Enrollment Period is important to understand your health care and financial needs going into the upcoming year.
-By taking time ahead of the start of AEP to ask yourself questions regarding health conditions, prescription medication, and changes in your lifestyle, you can make stress-free decisions for the upcoming year.
+By taking time ahead of the start of OEP to ask yourself questions regarding health conditions, prescription medication, and changes in your lifestyle, you can make stress-free decisions for the upcoming year.